ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-storage.md

 ### Operating system disks
 {: #vrw-storage-os-disks}

 The vSphere ESXi hypervisor is installed in a persistent location.
-As a result, the physical hosts boot drive consists of two disks in a RAID 1 configuration to support redundancy for the vSphere ESXi hypervisor.
+The physical hosts' boot drive consists of a single M.2 solid-state drive.

 ### vSAN disks
 {: #vrw-storage-vsan-disks}